Jason-Duffy/AVRly/getting-started/README.md

 # Connecting the Hardware

-The following setup guide is for an ATmega328p, so if you're starting with a different model it's best to refer to the datasheet for pinout, auxillary components needed, power requirements etc, but the broad principles should be much the same.
+The following setup guide is for an ATmega328p, so if you're starting with a different model it's best to refer to your part's datasheet for pinout, auxillary components needed, power requirements etc, but the broad principles should be much the same.

 ## MCU Connections